 Here’s what you can anticipate in our care:

-- Procedures take place at either of our Tacoma offices.
+- Procedures take place at our Tacoma office.

 - Our doctors perform gum disease surgery with patients under light oral sedation or under IV sedation monitored by a board-certified anesthesiologist.

 - We want you to feel at home in our office and to be as comfortable as possible during your procedure.
 Patients will often put on a headset, listen to music, take off their shoes, and relax under a blanket as they wait for the sedation to take effect.

-We will collaborate with your general dentist and if necessary with your medical doctor to ensure that the approach we will use meets your health requirements.
-By the end of treatment, our goal is for you to have a healthier, more comfortable, and more aesthetically appealing smile — and great experience in our care.
+We will collaborate with your general dentist and, if necessary, with your medical doctor to ensure that the approach we will use meets your health requirements.
+By the end of treatment, our goal is for you to have a healthier, more comfortable, and more aesthetically appealing smile — and a great experience in our care.